andrewcho-dev/opsconductor-nms/GAP_ANALYSIS.md

 # Gap Analysis: LLM-Powered Network Topology Discovery System

 **Date**: 2025-11-11
-**Status**: Partially Implemented - Non-Functional
+**Status**: ✅ Fully Implemented - Functional

 ---

 ## Executive Summary

-The system architecture is 80% complete with all core services implemented and containerized.
-However, the system is **non-functional** due to a missing critical component: the packet capture and evidence aggregation service that drives the topology discovery loop.
+The system architecture is **100% complete** with all core services implemented and containerized.
+The previously missing packet capture and evidence aggregation service has been **implemented and integrated**.
+The system is now **fully functional** for live network topology discovery.

 ---